Policies Unlawful Sexual Misconduct Policies and Procedures

 • a statement about a right to an advisor of choice who may be but is not required to be an attorney.

-• notice of the resolution process, including any informal resolution process.
+• notice of the grievance procedures, including any informal resolution process;

-The Title IX Coordinator will arrange for an external independent investigator to schedule separate investigative meetings for the parties.
-The burden of proof and gathering evidence is on the college, not the parties.
-In anticipation of the interviews, the investigator will ask the parties to submit written statements to be reviewed by the investigator prior to the interview.
-As an alternative, the parties may elect to have the information they provide during their substantive investigative interviews to serve as their written statement on the allegation.
+The Title IX Coordinator will arrange for an external independent investigator.
+The designated investigator will schedule separate investigative meetings for the parties.
+The burden of proof and gathering sufficient evidence to determine whether sex discrimination occurred is on the college, not the parties.
+In anticipation of the interviews, the investigator may ask the parties to submit written statements to be reviewed by the investigator prior to the interview.
+The complainant may elect to have the information they provided in their complaint to serve as their written statement on the allegation.
 The parties may also identify a list of any witnesses with information pertinent to the alleged conduct.
 After conducting interviews with both parties, the investigator will do one of the following:

 • determine that there is not enough information to warrant further investigation and will inform the Title IX Coordinator;